canha42/pinterest-pin-it/readme.txt

 Just enable the plugin.
 The optimal configurations are set, but if you wish, we have a little panel under "Settings > Pinterest Pin It"

 *Found any bugs?
-Head on to http://canha.net/bugs/ and report it, please*
+Head on to https://github.com/canha42/pinterest-pin-it and report it, please.* You can also help develop the plugin or just beta-test it.
+Check out the GitHub page: https://github.com/canha42/pinterest-pin-it

 Check out the new features in the Changelog.